The town of Eureka Springs was founded on the healing benefits of its cold spring waters.

 Eureka Springs is an experience that can best be appreciated on a leisurely walk around town.
 The Eureka Springs Parks and Recreation Commission invites you to explore our city and its charming neighborhoods on a walking tour of our many parks and spring gardens.

-Please see sub pages for individual parks.
+Please see links for individual springs and parks.